-“Systemic racism and implicit bias are infused across too many of our systems,” says Jody Levison-Johnson, president and CEO of the Alliance for Strong Families and Communities-Council on Accreditation (Alliance-COA).
+“Systemic racism and implicit bias are infused across too many of our systems,” says Jody Levison-Johnson, president and CEO of Social Current.
 “While we recognize the work that has taken place thus far to increase equity and opportunity, we must continue to build on it, and acknowledge that the road ahead of us is long, and that we must work toward change at the individual, organizational, community, and system levels.”

 Juneteenth provides the opportunity to reflect and engage in several ways:

 - Celebrate the many achievements of African Americans and their contributions toward the building of our nation